 Where there is evidence of poor practice, the IRO should, wherever practicable, address these issues through the normal channels, contacting the social worker's manager and where necessary the Independent Review Service or Team Manager.

 As set out in the Dispute Resolution Process, where the IRO believes that the Local Authority has failed in any significant respect to prepare the child's Care Plan; review the child's case or effectively implement any decision in consequence of a review; or are otherwise in breach of their duties to the child in any material respect, the following procedure will apply:

 - Informal resolution through a professionals meeting to include the Team Managers of both the social worker's team and the IRO;

-- If no resolution is reached at this stage a referral should be made by the Independent Review Unit to the relevant senior manager in the local authority;
+- If no resolution is reached at this stage a referral should be made by the Independent Review Service to the relevant senior manager in the local authority;

 - If there is still no resolution, the matter should be brought to the attention of the Chief Executive.

 The IRO has the authority to refer the case to CAFCASS where they consider it appropriate to do so and must consider a referral to CAFCASS where, having drawn any failures as set out above to the attention of persons of appropriate seniority in the Local Authority, the issues have not been addressed to their satisfaction within a reasonable period of time.